DragonSenses/Algorithms/LeetCode/67-add-binary/problem.md

    - The final string constructed from the `StringBuilder` will also have a length of at most `max(N, M) + 1`, requiring `O(max(N, M))` space.

 Therefore, the overall space complexity is `O(max(N, M))`.

+### Key Points

+- **Efficiency**: The algorithm processes each bit of the input strings once, making it efficient with linear time complexity relative to the lengths of the input strings.
+- **Scalability**: It handles large binary strings effectively, ensuring that the space used is proportional to the length of the longer input string.
+- **Simplicity**: The algorithm's bit-by-bit addition approach provides a straightforward and clear method for summing binary strings without converting to and from decimal.